 It’s no surprise that healthcare, in general, suffers from workforce shortages and poor job retention rates.
 But it is shocking to see how much greater that challenge is for the behavioral health workforce.

 Amid an opioid crisis, substance use treatment facilities across the nation are struggling to retain staff.
-Many treatment facilities are in a constant state of recruitment with average turnover rates upward of 18 to 20 percent.
+Many treatment facilities are in a constant state of recruitment with average turnover rates upward of 18-20%.

 What can we do?

 How do we find the right fit with the right competencies for the right job and prepare them appropriately?
 What can we do differently in our onboarding programs?
-What if we could personalize onboarding?
 What if managers could identify areas ripe for development and focus specifically on those areas during supervision?